tgirke/rcf/alerts.md

 ### 11:00 AM, 13-Aug-17: AC problem

 Since Sat morning one of the AC units is not working properly.
-To avoid overheating, we have shut down most of the idle nodes on Sun at 1:30PM.
-As soon as the AC unit is repaired we will power the nodes back on.
+To avoid overheating, we have shut down most of the idle nodes (1:30PM, Sun).
+As soon as the AC unit is repaired we will power these nodes back on.

 <!--
 Nothing to report at this point.